 This course provides a theoretical foundation for the practice of counselling.
 Topics covered include the major approaches in counselling, counsellor dimensions, working with various clinical and non-clinical populations, professional ethics and limitations of counselling.
 Assessment: 100% coursework

 SOWK6022.
-Emotion-focused interventions: theory and practice (6 credits)
+Emotionally focused therapy (6 credits)